jesus-steeleconsult/sql-ssms-image/README.md

 Your SQL Server and schema live in the sqlcontainer Docker container.

-## Connecting to SQL Server from your Mac.
+## Connecting to SQL Server from Azure Data Studio.

-- Open your database GUI.
+- Open Azure Data Studio.
+- Select Create a connection.
-- The db connection is localhost, port 1433.
+- The db connection is localhost.
+- Select Advanced...
+- Under General, set Port to 1433.
+- Select OK
-- Username is sa
+- User name is sa
 - Password is Appl3s123
+- Select Connect

 ## Connecting to SQL Server from a local Parallels Windows VM after setup